S-Ando-Biophysics/4MRNA/README.md

 | **Firefox** | 〇 |  | 〇 |
 | **Safari** | - |  | -|

-[Note] Since it iss published using GitHub Pages, this website itself (including the code generation) is, in principle, compatible with all major operating systems and browsers.
+[Note] Since it is published using GitHub Pages, this website itself (having the code generation) is, in principle, compatible with all major operating systems and browsers.

 ### Generated Programming Codes (Python)